mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 ## Use Cases

 Ideal for 15 s/16 s LiFePO₄ and 14 s NMC home battery systems, generator-backed solar, fast e-bike charging, marine DC systems and even clean-supply HAM-radio amplifiers.
-For large solar arrays that must achieve zero export, see the [Node-RED flow that modulates charge power based on grid export.](https://github.com/mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/discussions/8)
+[Turn your ESS into a double conversion UPS and achieve true zero grid backfeed](https://github.com/mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/discussions/4).
+Eliminate the need for a transfer switch.
+[Here is Node-RED flow that modulates R48XX charge power depending on surplus solar power.](https://github.com/mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/discussions/8)

 Commercial products such as the **EG4 Chargeverter** are essentially two telecom rectifiers in a box—this project offers an open, automation-friendly alternative.